 Printed emailed letter containing information and photographs about Captain Donald MacCallum of Tiree (1910-1943), who was taken prisoner of war aboard Fregattenkapitan Harro Schachts U-507 during WWII, but was killed when the U-boat was sunk days later with all hands.

 News article “Best [sea] rescue of the year”, 1929

-Printout of photographed news article “Best rescue of the year” from the Journal of Commerce, June 1929, about the `Emile Robin` award for the best sea rescue during the year being given to Chief Officer D. A. MacCallum (Tiree) and others of the steamer Huntsman of Liverpool, which saved the crew of the Spanish steamer Delina in the Irish Sea in December 1928.
+Printout of photographed news article “Best rescue of the year” from the Journal of Commerce, June 1929, about the `Emile Robin` award for the best sea rescue during the year being given to Chief Officer Donald Archie.
+MacCallum, Kilmoluaig, and others of the steamer Huntsman of Liverpool, which saved the crew of the Spanish steamer Delfina in the Irish Sea in December 1928.

-Colour photograph of two medals awarded to Captain Donald Archibald MacCallum, Balevullin/Kilmoluaig, in 1929, for his services in sea rescues.
-In December 1928, the Spanish steamer ‘Delina’ got into difficulty in the Irish Sea.
+Colour photograph of two medals awarded to Captain Donald Archibald MacCallum, Kilmoluaig, in 1929, for his services in sea rescues.
+In December 1928, the Spanish steamer ‘Delfina’ got into difficulty in the Irish Sea.
 MacCallum and the crew of the ‘SS Huntsman’ came to its aid, saving many lives.

 Family trees for the MacNeils of Balevullin, and the MacCallums (of Tiree) who captained ships during WWII

 Family trees of the MacNeils of Balevulin and the MacCallums (of Tiree).
 Donald Archie MacCallum was captain of “SS Designer”, and Donald MacCallum was captain of the “Baron Inchcape” (internet photo included).
 Also internet photo of the ship “Huntsman” and a list of the fate of ships of the Harrison Line, with other internet pages about the Harrison Line Shipping Co.